Physical Computing and Fabrication

 As a part of my continued exploration in mediating or “softening” human interactions with technology, the Computer Wellness Stone was designed as a device to facilitate twenty second breaks from computer use every twenty minutes, as suggested by the American Optometric Association.
 On that interval the device vibrates gently, and when picked up it dims the user’s computer screen, allowing them to relax their eyes for twenty seconds before returning to work.

-This project was an experiment in the unexpected ways that MIDI commands can be generated using an Arduino as a MINI controller.
+This project was an experiment in the unexpected ways that MIDI commands can be generated using an Arduino as a MIDI controller.
 This design grew out of an interest in creating an expressive, tactile method for generating musical chords and served as an opportunity for me to experiment further with tangible inputs and panel mounted components.

 This short video is the first in what I hope to be a “mockumentary” series showing the exploits of an Arduino-based robot I have created.
 While the videos themselves are staged, the robot is genuinely programmed to be interactive, reacting to changing light conditions.